CTask1/Sepulcher/docs/README.md

         - Given by the Staff of the Guardian
         - Heals the player
         - Costs two mana points
+- Magical Resilience: Wizards regain health equal to mana points used for spells.
 - Ability: Rituals
 - Rituals (Only used outside of combat)
     - Mana Restoration